WWE United States Championship

-The WWE United States Championship is a professional wrestling championship promoted by the American promotion WWE, currently defended on the Raw brand division.
-It is one of two secondary championships for WWE's main roster, along with the WWE Intercontinental Championship on SmackDown.
-The current champion is Austin Theory, who is in his second reign.
+The WWE United States Championship is a men's professional wrestling championship promoted by the American promotion WWE, defended on the SmackDown brand division.
+It is one of two secondary championships for WWE's main roster, along with the WWE Intercontinental Championship on Raw.
+The current champion is Ilja Dragunov, who is in his first reign.
+He won the title by defeating previous champion Sami Zayn in an open challenge match on the October 17, 2025, episode of SmackDown.

 The championship was established on January 1, 1975, as the version of the NWA United States Heavyweight Championship that was defended in Jim Crockett Promotions, and later assumed by World Championship Wrestling (WCW), which eventually seceded from the National Wrestling Alliance (NWA).
 Harley Race was the inaugural champion.
 After WCW was purchased by the then-World Wrestling Federation (WWF) in 2001, the then-WCW United States Championship was defended in the WWF until it was unified with the Intercontinental Championship at that year's Survivor Series.
 After the 2002 brand extension and the promotion being renamed WWE, the championship was reactivated as the WWE United States Championship in July 2003 as a secondary title of the SmackDown brand.
-The United States Championship has switched between brands over the years, usually as a result of the WWE Draft; the 2019 Superstar Shake-up moved the title to Raw.
+The United States Championship has switched between brands over the years, usually as a result of the WWE Draft; the 2023 draft moved the title back to SmackDown.
+This belt is described as a "stepping stone" to a world championship.

-Of WWE's currently active championships, the United States Championship is the only one that did not originate in the promotion.
-It is the second-oldest active title in the company, behind the WWE Championship (1963), but the third longest-tenured championship, behind the WWE and Intercontinental Championships (1979), as WWE has only owned the United States Championship since 2001.
+Of WWE's currently active championships, the United States Championship is the only one of the two that did not originate in the promotion.
+It is the second-oldest active title in the company, behind the WWE Championship (1963), but the third longest-tenured championship, behind the WWE, Intercontinental (1979), and AAA Reina de Reinas Championships (1999), as WWE has only owned the United States Championship since 2001.